gravitational/teleport/docs/2.3/admin-guide.md

     labels:
         role: master
         type: postgres

-    # List (YAML array) of commands to periodically execute and use
-    # their output as labels.
+    # List of the commands to periodically execute.
+Their output will be used as node labels.
-    # See explanation of how this works in "Labeling Nodes" section below
+    # See "Labeling Nodes" section below for more information.
     commands:
-    - name: hostname
-      command: [/usr/bin/hostname]
-      period: 1m0s
-    - name: arch
+    - name: arch             # this command will add a label like 'arch=x86_64' to a node
-      command: [/usr/bin/uname, -p]
+      command: [uname, -p]
       period: 1h0m0s

     # enables reading ~/.tsh/environment before creating a session. by default